 Mike Madrid is a co-founder of The Lincoln Project.
 He’s a former political director for the California State Republican Party and a longtime Republican political strategist with an expertise in Latino voting trends and analysis.
 Mike is currently a partner at the public relations firm GrassrootsLab.

-Ron Steslow is a co-founder of The Lincoln Project, and host of The Lincoln Project’s podcast, “Republicans Defeating Trump,” which debuted at #7 in America on Apple Podcasts.
-He is an Independent political strategist and a brand and marketing expert.
+Ron Steslow is a co-founder of The Lincoln Project, and also hosts The Lincoln Project podcast, which debuted at #7 in America on Apple Podcasts.
+Steslow is an independent political strategist and a brand and marketing expert.
 Since leaving the Republican Party in 2016 he has worked to put voters first in our political system.
-Ron is the owner of TUSK, Inc., a strategic consulting firm.
+Steslow is the owner of TUSK, Inc., a strategic consulting firm.

 Steve Schmidt is a co-founder of The Lincoln Project.
 He’s a communications and public affairs strategist.
 He has worked on numerous Republican campaigns including, President George W. Bush, Governor Arnold Schwarzenegger, and Senator John McCain.
 Today, Schmidt is an MSNBC political analyst appearing frequently on the network.